harishyadav909/Tip_Prediction/README.md

 # Tip Prediction

-In this project we have worked on the data for Taxis in New York.
+In this project we have worked on the data for Taxis.
 The project aims to build a model which will predict whether whether a ride will get a tip or not and if yes how much will be the tip.
 The open source libraries used are :
 Shapely
 - Scikit learn